sunaina156/Application-Development-and-DevOps-Journey/24 API_Error_Handling/Readme.md

 - A required resource is missing.

  <br>
-Error handling means detecting these situations and returning a meaningful response instead of allowing the application to fail unexpectedly. <br>
+Error handling means detecting these situations and returning a meaningful response instead of allowing the application to fail unexpectedly. <br> <br>

 ❌ Poor error handling <br>